cvisionai/Tator-Native/README.md

 Introduction
 ============

-**FishDetector** is an application that aids and performs video analysis on videos of fish.
+**FishDetector** is an application that facilitates annotation of videos and images of fish.
+Eventually it will be expanded to automatically create annotations using computer vision algorithms.

 Building and testing
 ====================